LouisSart/BlockSolver/README.md

 Pros: Finds the optimal path directly
 Cons: Big table size, cannot be used for big blocks

-### Permutation Pruning Value ###

-This corresponds to the optimal number of moves needed to restore the block pieces to their home locations, without consideration for their respective orientations.
-This reduces the table size significantly, making it usable for about 10-11 pieces in the block.

-Pros: Small table, usable for bigger blocks
-Cons: The set of all estimate zero states is not the solved state alone, but a much bigger space.
-This means having a low PPV doesn't necessarily mean the state is close to solved.
-PPV is not good for low value states.

 # Search Algorithms #